 That’s a very brief summary of what a franchise royalty fee is, but the question that remains is: what does it get you?
-Throughout this article we will discuss some of the main benefits you, the franchisee, get in exchange for the royalty fee that you pay the franchisor.
-Read on to learn what they are!
+We’ll be taking a look at the main benefits franchisees get in exchange for their royalty fees paid to their franchisor.

 Expenses at franchise headquarters